 - Volatility – Python based memory extraction and analysis framework.

 - mig – MIG is a platform to perform investigative surgery on remote endpoints.
 It enables investigators to obtain information from large numbers of systems in parallel, thus accelerating investigation of incidents and day-to-day operations security.

 - ir-rescue – ir-rescue is a Windows Batch script and a Unix Bash script to comprehensively collect host forensic data during incident response.

 Threat Intelligence Tools

 - abuse.ch – ZeuS Tracker / SpyEye Tracker / Palevo Tracker / Feodo Tracker tracks Command&Control servers (hosts) around the world and provides you a domain- and an IP-blocklist.

-- Emerging Threats – Open Source – Threat Intelligence Tools fo Emerging Threats began 10 years ago as an open source community for collecting Suricata and SNORT® rules, firewall rules, and other IDS rulesets.
-The open source community still plays an active role in Internet security, with more than 200,000 active users downloading the ruleset daily.
+- Emerging Threats – Open Source – Threat Intelligence Tools fo Emerging Threats began 10 years ago as an open-source community for collecting Suricata and SNORT® rules, firewall rules, and other IDS rulesets.
+The open-source community still plays an active role in Internet security, with more than 200,000 active users downloading the ruleset daily.
 The ETOpen Ruleset is open to any user or organization, as long as you follow some basic guidelines.
-Our ETOpen Ruleset is available for download any time.
+Our ETOpen Ruleset is available for download at any time.

 - PhishTank – PhishTank is a collaborative clearing house for data and information about phishing on the Internet.
 Also, PhishTank provides an open API for developers and researchers to integrate anti-phishing data into their applications at no charge.